Benjamin Evans (Baptist minister): Biography

 Evans quickly established himself in Gadlys as a popular preacher and Eisteddfodwr.
-He was known, without apparent irony, as the 'Bishop of Gadlys'.During his Gadlys ministry he was selected by the Baptist Missionary Society as its agent for Wales, and was later named Secretary of the Society as a whole.
-In 1891 he wrote a biography of fellow minister and missionary Thomas Price.
-In 1896 he was appointed as inaugural clerk to the Governors of Aberdare Boys' Grammar School, and was elected two years later to the Aberdare School Board.
+He was known, without apparent irony, as the 'Bishop of Gadlys'.
+During his Gadlys ministry, he was selected by the Baptist Missionary Society as its agent for Wales, and was later named Secretary of the Society as a whole.
+In 1891, he wrote a biography of fellow minister and missionary Thomas Price.
+In 1896 he was appointed as inaugural clerk to the Governors of Aberdare Intermediate School, and was elected two years later to the Aberdare School Board.

 Soon after his arrival in Aberdare, Evans became involved in public life and this often brought him into conflict with other leading figures such as the local miners' agent, David Morgan, with whom Evans had a feud over several years.
 In 1894 he became one of the first members of the Aberdare Urban District Council, and remained a member until his death.
 When Morgan was elevated to the aldermanic bench in 1895, Evans staked a claim to succeed him as county councillor but the Liberal nomination went to another minister, Richard Morgan.

-Evans died in 1900, leaving a widow and six children.
+He died in 1900.